When historians chronicle on our present age, 2016 will be marked as the lynchpin year that catapulted us into our current real-life dystopia.

-In the Thailand of the 23rd century, food production and distribution are controlled by massive businesses and the planet is suffering greatly to the effects of climate change.
+In Thailand in the 23rd century, food production and distribution are controlled by massive businesses and the planet is suffering greatly from the effects of climate change.

 Through the lives of Anderson Lake and Emiko, the Windup Girl, Bacigalupi confronts his audience with the following questions:

 What are the results of food supply becoming the dominant form of currency?

 Is bioterrorism the inevitable consequence of the unchecked pursuit of corporate profits?

 The Windup Girl is an impressive feat of world-building by Bacigalupi.
 He is able to showcase a planet devastated by environmental disaster without becoming coming across as heavy-handed or political.

 The setting created by the author is as much of a central character to the novel’s plot as either Anderson or Emiko.

 What if you put Indiana Jones in a world which had outlawed religions and their

 Rafael Ward, the main figure in The Spider in the Laurel, is a Jones-wannabe (at best), reluctantly employed as a government agent but equipped with a dormant spirit of adventure.
 When fate would introduce him to the badass Hannah MacKenzie, all hell breaks loose, and so does Rafe’s inhibitions.